How to Install PowerShell on Ubuntu 26.04, 24.04 and 22.04

 Verify PowerShell on Ubuntu

 The Debian package name is powershell, but the command you launch is pwsh.
-Use the version flag first because it is the quickest headless-safe check after installation.
+Check the binary path and version after either install method:

 pwsh --version